search ]

 The choice is based on your restoration needs, but if you want to restore the entire site, simply select all five options.

-Once all the information outside of the restoration is received from remote storage, follow the messages on the screen.
-It’s straightforward and concludes with clicking the Restore button a few more times.
-When the restoration is complete, you’ll receive a message indicating the successful completion.
+Once the data is received from remote storage, follow the on-screen messages.
+The process concludes with clicking the Restore button a few more times.

 Leave a Comment